 We are required to comply with the SEC's rules that implement Section 404 of the Sarbanes-Oxley Act and the Committee on Sponsoring Organizations, or COSO, Report on Internal Control - Integrated Framework, which require, among other things, that we maintain effective internal controls for financial reporting and disclosure controls and procedures.
 Under Section 404 of the Sarbanes-Oxley Act, we are required to furnish a report by management on, among other things, the effectiveness of our internal control over financial reporting.
 This assessment must include disclosure of any material weaknesses identified by management in our internal control over financial reporting.
-A material weakness is a control deficiency, or combination of control deficiencies, in internal control over financial reporting that results in more than a reasonable possibility that a material misstatement of annual or interim financial statements will not be prevented or detected on a timely basis.
+A material weakness is a control deficiency, or combination of control deficiencies, in internal control over financial reporting.
 Further, in our first annual report required to be filed with the SEC following the date we are no longer an "emerging growth company," as defined in the JOBS Act, our independent registered public accounting firm will be required to attest to the effectiveness of our internal control over financial reporting.